 Your primary partner through this process (in addition to the other individuals or groups you may be working with) is your staff liaison.
 The staff liaison can help address or research answers to some of the prompting questions.
-Additionally, your staff liaison can work with the Office of General Counsel and the Finance and Administration Department for the areas requiring analysis.
-It is highly recommended that you keep your BOG Liaison informed and updated about this project as well so they can be source of information during the BOG discussion.
+Additionally, your staff liaison can work with the Office of General Counsel, the Finance and Administration Department, and the Equity and Justice Team for the areas requiring analysis.
+If the staff liaison is not a department director, the staff liaison's respective department director will also be informed of and should review the cover memo prior to submission.
+Additionally, It is highly recommended that you keep your BOG Liaison informed and updated about this project as well so they can be source of information during the BOG discussion.

-If you are unsure of which staff member to inform and/or work with on this topic, please email WSBA Chief of Staff Ana LaNasa-Selvidge (anas@wsba.org) for additional guidance.
+If you are unsure of which staff member to inform and/or work with on this topic, please email Volunteer Engagement Advisor (parise@wsba.org) for additional guidance.

-Provided below is more detailed information regarding the various areas to be addressed in your memo including: Introduction, Background, Stakeholder Input, Risk Analysis, Fiscal Analysis and Attachments.
+Provided below is more detailed information regarding the various areas to be addressed in your memo including: Introduction, Background, Community Input, Risk Analysis, Fiscal Analysis, Equity Analysis and Attachments.